Background

 Exactly like the overt narcissist, the covert narcissist is infantile and cannot maintain a relationship with another person, a woman if he's heterosexual.

 Both covert and overt are faced with this problem.
 Their immaturity, their stunted or arrested development and growth, their lack of coherent ego or self-constellated integrated self, this renders them non-entities.
 They look like men.
 They may even speak like men or act like men, but they're not real men.
 They're non-men.
+Same with women, of course, who are narcissists.
+They're not real men and women.
+They can't be real men and women because the gender role involves elements of maturity, of adulthood and other empathy and other components or ingredients which are missing with the narcissist.

 So the narcissist knows in advance that he has to bribe the covert narcissist, knows in advance, he has to bribe the other party, a woman if he's heterosexual, to even pay attention to him.

 And all narcissists know that their relationships are doomed because of past experience and because they realize that they don't possess the skills, the minimal skills to maintain and sustain a relationship with another person.
+And it is bound to end up badly.
+Betrayal, cheating, infidelity, divorce, discard, devaluation, acrimony, hatred even, and so on and so forth.

 So what these narcissists do, they assume the catastrophize.
 They assume that the relationship is likely to end up in betrayal.
 The betrayal could be infidelity, could be any other form of betrayal.

-And so they assume the betrayal by pushing the partner away.
+And so they preempt the betrayal.
+They preempt the betrayal by pushing the partner away.
 They encourage and induce the partner to betray them at their behest.
 They neglect the partner or they feign indifference, see if I care, or they subtly encourage the partner to walk away.
+And if none of this works, they devalue the partner, abuse the partner, and discard the partner.

 But the covert narcissist and the cerebral narcissist, as distinct from the overt, what I'm about to say does not apply to the overt or grandiose narcissist.
+One could even say that what I'm about to say is the exact opposite when it comes to the overt and the grandiose.

 So the cerebral and the covert are also craven.
-The cowards, I mean in the simple sense of the word, they're scared all the time.
+They're cowards, I mean in the simple sense of the word, they're scared all the time.
 They're also paranoid.
 So their paranoia feeds into their craveness and cowardice.
+They seek the approval of peers in order to fend off possible aggression, verbal or physical.
+So they gang up on their own intimate partners with others.

 So if the covert narcissist is in company and let's say he's a man and his intimate partner is a woman, although as I said, half of all narcissists are women and 10 to 20 percent of population are homosexual.
 So you can definitely apply everything I'm saying to all these combinations.

-So if a man, if a covert narcissist who is a man, is with his wife or girlfriend in company and she's being attacked by other men, he is not likely to be protective of her.
-On the very contrary, he will gang up on her with these other men because he would be scared, afraid of protecting her and confronting these men.
 And even when the covert narcissist partner, intimate partner, is approached by other men, flirted with, courted openly, preyed upon by other men in his presence, he is not likely to react.
 He's too terrified to do anything.
 He's just likely to slink away or pretend that he's oblivious to what's happening or encourage a situation, thereby gaining a sense of control.
 I made it happen.

 So covert narcissist and cerebral narcissist.

 A cerebral narcissist in whatever stage, a cerebral narcissist would typically, and a covert narcissist, would typically encourage their intimate partners to cheat, to seek others.